Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ### Compile MUD client package into a module

-In our mud project navigate to directory *mud_project_path*/packages/client.
+In our MUD project navigate to directory *mud_project_path*/packages/client.
-We have couples of files to change there.
+There is a need to change a few files there.

 We need to tell vite to bundle project into a module.